ejbest/gcp-vault-workload-controls/README.md

 1. Research testing to provd out connection to dyncmic secrets in GCP.
 <br><br>
 2. Hashicorp Vault has GCP autheintication method that allows applications to authenticatewith Vault and fetch secrets required for deployments.
-The terraform agents would be authenticating using using it's SA credentials.
-Hashicorp Vault can also integrate with Kube secrets to allow applications running in GKE to pull and sync secrets in Vault and will require more reserch and testing.
+The terraform agents would be authenticating using using it's SA credentials to VAULT and have access to GCP resources via a TOKEN from Vault with scope and TTL.
+FYI addtionally (Hashicorp Vault can also integrate with Kube secrets to allow applications running in GKE to pull and sync secrets in Vault and will require more reserch and testing.)
 <br><br>
 3. GCP DYNAMIC ENGINE
 - The engine should be configured to use "Workload Identity Federation" and not setup with an account key.